- Keep your home builder job search confidential with these discreet job search, networking, and

 Don’t use your employer’s computers or phone system.
 Many employers monitor Internet usage and review phone call logs.
 Keep your resume, your email correspondence, and anything and everything related to your job search on your home computer or online.
 If you have a smartphone or tablet, you can use it for most of your job search activities.

 Do not use your work phone number for job hunting.
-Instead, put your cell phone number and/or home phone number on your resume.
-Be sure to have voice mail set up, so you get the messages in a timely fashion.
+Instead, put your cell phone number or home phone number on your

 Pro Tip: Look for confidentiality statements like we have at MatchBuilt for additional peace of mind.